 Assistance for setting up a Chromecast device can be found here.

-Version of Google Cast SDK does not currently support casting from Chrome on iOS.
-This will be enabled in a future release.
+Version 3 of Google Cast SDK does not currently support casting from Chrome on iOS.
+This will be enabled in a future Google Cast SDK release.

-Radiant Media Player will automatically detect when a Google Cast enabled device is in range and will offer in-player casting options as soon as available.
+Radiant Media Player will automatically detect an in-range Google Cast enabled device and will provide in-player casting options when needed.

 The following player settings are available: